f45tb00t/OpenWRT_HA_Presence/README.md

 Both radios are then treated as part of the same local presence domain.

-For example, a client may roam like this:
+During normal roaming, events may look like:

 ```text
 wl1-ap0 -> AP-STA-DISCONNECTED
 wl0-ap0 -> AP-STA-CONNECTED
 ```

-or the events may arrive in the opposite order.
+The exact event order may vary.

-The grace period and the `is_seen_anywhere()` check prevent this normal band transition from being interpreted as the device leaving home.
+The grace period and the check across all configured interfaces prevent such a band transition from being interpreted as `not_home`.

 ---